wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-15"></a>
-15.&emsp;Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^It is thus a teaching device and a means to an end. ^4^Time will cease when it is no longer useful in facilitating learning.
+<a name="t-1-i-15"></a>15.&emsp;Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^It is thus a teaching device and a means to an end. ^4^Time will cease when it is no longer useful in facilitating learning.

 ::::tabs
 ::: tab Expanded
-Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^It [time] is thus a teaching device and a means to an end. ^4^Time will cease when it [time] is no longer useful in facilitating learning.
+15.&emsp;Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^It [time] is thus a teaching device and a means to an end. ^4^Time will cease when it [time] is no longer useful in facilitating learning.
 :::
 ::: tab Substituted
-Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^Time is thus a teaching device and a means to an end. ^4^Time will cease when time is no longer useful in facilitating learning.
+15.&emsp;Each day should be devoted to miracles. ^2^The purpose of time is to enable you to learn how to use time constructively. ^3^Time is thus a teaching device and a means to an end. ^4^Time will cease when time is no longer useful in facilitating learning.
 :::
 ::: tab Simplified
 Each day should be devoted to miracles.
 Use time to teach and learn miracles.
 Time will end when learning ends.